the demon Allocer (Alloces) in the Ars Goetia

 Central to the operation was the use of the Seal of Allocer, which would be properly prepared and held forth.
 The ritual involved reciting a specific conjuration or invocation, naming Allocer and commanding him to appear by the power of a higher deity, such as Adonai or the Divine Name.

-The purpose of the ritual was strictly for gaining the knowledge Allocer possesses—to teach Astronomy and all the Liberal Sciences—and, in some accounts, for his power to bring true answers to things hidden.
+The purpose of the ritual was strictly for gaining the knowledge Allocer has—to teach Astronomy and all the Liberal Sciences—and, in some accounts, for his power to bring true answers to things hidden.

 The process was intended to be one of force and constraint, relying on the alleged superior power of the magical implements and the Authority of the Seal of Solomon to subdue this Great Duke and his formidable legions.